Justintime50/easypost-tools-ui/README.md

 ## What Can it Do?

-The EasyPost Tools UI is a proof of concept on how to build a complete shipping solution using the EasyPost API.
+The EasyPost Tools UI is a **proof of concept** on how to build a complete shipping solution using the EasyPost API.

+- Create & retrieve shipments
+  - Buy and print labels
-- Create shipments and printable parcel labels & envelope stamps with upwards of 100 carriers
+  - Buy and print envelope stamps
+  - Refund shipments
+  - Generate QR codes
-- Retrieve addresses, carriers, insurance, parcels, shipments, and trackers from EasyPost
+- Create and retrieve trackers
-- Track a package
-- Insure a package
-- Refund a shipment
+- Create and retrieve insurance
+- Create and retrieve addresses
+- Create and retrieve parcels
+- Search for EasyPost objects by ID
 - Support multiple users with unique logins and EasyPost API keys

-As this project is a proof of concept, it may be missing some EasyPost features.
-If you'd like to support its continued development, feel free to sponsor or star the project!

 **See the accompanying [EasyPost Tools](https://github.com/Justintime50/easypost-tools) repo for additional tooling not available via the UI.**

 ## How it Works

-The EasyPost API allows you to create shipping labels with some of the biggest parcel carriers in the space.
+The EasyPost API allows you to create shipping labels with some of the biggest parcel carriers in the world.
 Supply a `from_address`, `to_address`, `parcel`, and preferred shipping rate/method.
 Print the label, slap it on your package, and drop it off at your carrier's location.
 That's it!

 ## Install